ben-ryder/benryder.me/web/src/content/posts/quick-tips/recursively-reading-a-directory-in-nodejs/recursively-reading-a-folder-structure-in-nodejs.md

 ---
 # Basic data
-slug: 'recursively-reading-a-folder-structure-in-nodejs'
+slug: 'recursively-reading-directory-in-nodejs'
-title: 'Recursively reading a folder structure in Node.js'
+title: 'Recursively reading directory in Node.js'
-description: 'An explanation and code example of how you can recursively read a folders structure with Node.js.'
+description: 'An explanation and code example of how you can recursively read a directory with Node.js.'
-isFeatured: true
+isFeatured: false
 isPublished: true
 tags:
   - quick-tips